yamadharma/blog/content/ru/publication/kulyabov-2018-epj-mmcp-bel-sde-en/index.md

 publication_types:
 - paper-conference
 publication: '*Mathematical Modeling and Computational Physics 2017*'
-doi: 10.1051/epjconf/201817302003
 abstract: A new method for the evaluation of the characteristics of the solution of a system of stochastic differential equations is presented.
 This method is based on the representation of a probability density function p through a functional integral.
 The functional integral representation is obtained by means of the Onsager-Machlup functional technique for a special case when the diffusion matrix for the SDE system defines a Riemannian space with zero curvature.
 tags:
 - mine
 - index:rinc